- Python Basics

 - Python Examples

-In general, writing comment means writing some text that defines your feeling or opinion or whatever you say about any particular thing.
-Similarly, comment in a Python program is used to provide description of a code, statement, or whole program.
+In general, writing a comment means writing some text that defines your feeling, opinion, or whatever you say about any particular thing.
+In the same way, a comment in a Python program can be used to explain a code, a statement, or the whole program.

-So we can say, a comment is basically a human-readable explanation or annotation in the Python program.
-The explanation may be given of:
+So we can say that a comment is basically a human-readable explanation or annotation in the Python program.
+It is possible to explain:

 - any particular statement